Welcome to the Great Science-Fiction & Fantasy Works web site!

 Regrettably, I have not yet had an opportunity to write an essay on this author, but the "Other Resources" section below will lead you to some information about the "Notable Books" listed farther down this page.

-For those who want to explore the myriad of one-off individual book reviews, Google Is Your Friend--in fact, here's a friendly Google search link for the purpose.
+For those who want to explore the myriad of one-off individual book reviews, Google Is Your Friend.

-And, as might be expected, quite a few interviews--in fact, there are tons, so many that I gave up listing them individually, and instead just give you this link to a Google search on "Neil Gaiman interview"; do have fun.
+And, as might be expected, quite a few interviews—in fact, there are tons, so many that I gave up listing them individually, and instead just give you this link to a Google search; do have fun.